Jacques Saadé-class container ship: Specifications

 The vessels will be 400 m long, 61.3 m wide, and 33.5 m deep.
 They will each have a deadweight tonnage capacity of 220,000 DWT.

-The engines will be fueled by liquefied natural gas (LNG).
+The engines are the 12X92DF, designed by engine designer WinGD, fueled by liquefied natural gas (LNG).
 The decision to use LNG as a fuel is in anticipation of the upcoming 2020 IMO regulation limiting sulfur emissions.